The equivalence between many-to-one polygraphs and opetopic sets: Opetopic sets and many-to-one polygraphs

-\begin{definition} [Many-to-one polygraph] Let $P \in \Pol$ be a polygraph.
-For $n \geq 1$, an $n$-cell $x \in P^*_n$ is said \emph{many-to-one} of $\tgt x \in P_{n-1}$ (instead of $P_{n-1}^*$), and we write $P^\MTO_n$ the set of many-to-one $n$-cells of $P$.
+\begin{definition} [{Many-to-one polygraph \cite[definition 7.4]{Harnik2008}}] Let $\catPP \in \Pol$ be a polygraph.
+For $n \geq 1$, an $n$-cell $x \in \catPP^*_n$ is said \emph{many-to-one} if $\tgt x \in \catPP_{n-1}$, and we write $\catPP^\MTO_n$ for the set of many-to-one $n$-cells of $\catPP$.
 By convention, all $0$-cells are many-to-one.
-In turn, the polygraph $P$ is \emph{many-to-one} if all its generators are, or equivalently if the target of a generator is also a generator.

-Let $\PolMTO$ be the full subcategory of $\Pol$ spanned by many-to-one polygraphs.
-Let $\Ctx_n^\MTO P$ be the full subcategory of $\Ctx_n P$ generated by many-to-one $n$-cells.
-Necessarily, the morphisms of $\Ctx_n^\MTO P$ are many-to-one contexts. \end{definition}
+In turn, the polygraph $\catPP$ is called \emph{many-to-one} (or \emph{opetopic}) if all its generators are many-to-one.
+Let $\PolMTO$ be the full subcategory of $\Pol$ spanned by many-to-one polygraphs. \end{definition}